Fair Without Leveling Down: A New Intersectional Fairness Definition: Experiments

 \subsection{Benchmarking Intersectional Fairness}

-In this experiment, we benchmark multiple methods over various datasets on our proposed intersectional fairness framework.
-The results of this experiment can be found in Table~\ref{tab:celeb-main},~\ref{tab:numeracy-main}, and~\ref{tab:twitter-main}.
-Figure~\ref{fig:overall-tradeoff} shows the complete tradeoff between the relative and the absolute performance of groups for a given fairness measure.
+In this experiment, we showcase the leveling down phenomena shown by various existing approaches.
+We also compare and contrast $\IF{\alpha}$ and \DF{}.
+The results of this comparison over FPR parity can be found in Table~\ref{main-tab:celeb-main} and~\ref{main-tab:anxiety} for CelebA and Anxiety respectively.
+The results of remaining two datasets over FPR parity, and all datasets over TPR Parity can be found in Appendix~\ref{app-sec-extended-experiments}. \textit{In these experiment, we deem a method to exhibit leveling down if its performance on either the worst-off or best-off group is inferior to the performance of an unconstrained model.} In the results table, we highlight the methods that show leveling down in cyan (\legendbox{LightCyan}).

-We find that most of the methods have similar balanced accuracy across all the datasets, even if the fairness levels of the models are different.
-This observation aligns with the arguments presented in Section~\ref{sec:fairness-framework} about the relationship between fairness and accuracy.
-In terms of fairness, DF shows larger deviations across approaches, with different approaches coming on top for different datasets and fairness measures.
-However, with respect to $IF_{0.5}$, most methods have similar fairness levels apart from Numeracy in the FPR setting.
-For instance, in CelebA FPR, DF shows a large deviation in the performance which is also reflected in $IF_{0.0}$.
-However, as soon as the performance of the worst-off group is taken into account, all the approaches start inducing a similar fairness level.
-This implies that many approaches optimizes fairness by harming the best-off group and not by improving the worst-off group.
+We find that most of the methods have similar balanced accuracy across all the datasets, even if the fairness levels are different.
+This observation aligns with the arguments presented in Section~\ref{sub-sec:existing-fairness-framework} about the relationship between group fairness measure and the overall performance.
+In terms of fairness, most methods showcase leveling down.
+For instance, over the CelebA dataset, all methods apart from \Adv{} shows leveling down.
+While in the case of Anxiety, all methods apart from \INLP{} shows leveling down.

+While comparing \DF{} and $\IF{\alpha=0.5}$, we find that $\IF{\alpha=0.5}$ is more conservative in assigning fairness value, with most approaches performing similarly to Unconstrained.
+Moreover, leveling down cases may go unnoticed in \DF{}.
+For instance, over the CelebA dataset, even though \FairGrad{} and \INLP{} showcases leveling down, the fairness value assigned by \DF{} is lower for them than the one assigned to \Uncon{}.
+Similar observation can be seen over Numeracy in case of \INLP{}.